Skip to main content

 MoU on Electronic Certification Cooperation

-The Department of Agriculture, Water and the Environment and the Singapore Food Agency and National Parks Board of Singapore will cooperate on electronic certification of agricultural goods trade, a significant Australian export to and through Singapore.
+The Department of Agriculture, Water and the Environment and the Singapore Food Agency and National Parks Board of Singapore agreed to cooperate on electronic certification of agricultural goods trade, a significant Australian export to and through Singapore.

 MoU on Cooperation in Personal Data Protection